harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/vm-build-infrastructure/set-up-an-aws-vm-build-infrastructure.md

 2. If lite-engine is running, verify that the runner can communicate with lite-engine from the delegate VM.
    1. Run `nc -vz <build-vm-ip> 9079` from the runner.
    2. If the status is not successful, make sure the security group settings in `runner/pool.yml` are correct, and make sure your [security group setup](#vpc-ports-and-security-groups) in AWS allows the runner to communicate with the build VMs.
    3. Make sure there are no firewall or anti-malware restrictions on your AMI that are interfering with the cloud init script's ability to download necessary dependencies.
-For details about these dependencies, go to [What does the runner do](#what-does-the-runner-do).
+For details about these dependencies, go to [Start the runner](#start-the-runner).

 ### Delegate connected but builds fail